-If you’re coming from the east, the best way to get to the terminals is:
+- If you’re coming from the east, the best way to get to Galveston cruise terminals is:

-- Get on Highway 87 West towards Galveston Island
+- Head west on Highway 87 towards Galveston Island

-- Then get on the Port Bolivar Ferry (be sure to allow additional time in case of delays)
+- Board the Port Bolivar Ferry (be sure to allow additional time in case of delays)

-- After you exit the ferry get back on Highway 87
+- After you exit the ferry, join Highway 87

 From the North and West